Principal infinity-bundles -- General theory: Twisted bundles and twisted cohomology

 Accordingly, its set of connected components we call the \emph{$[g_X]$-twisted $V$-cohomology} with respect to the local coefficient bundle $\mathbf{c}$ and write:

 \end{definition} \begin{remark} The perspective that twisted cohomology is the theory of sections of associated bundles whose fibers are classifying spaces is maybe most famous for the case of twisted K-theory, where it was described in this form in \cite{Rosenberg}.
-But already the old theory of \emph{ordinary cohomology with local coefficients} is of this form, as is made manifest in \cite{BFG} (we discuss this in detail in \cite{NSSc}).
+But already the old theory of \emph{ordinary cohomology with local coefficients} is of this form, as is made manifest in \cite{BFG} .

 A proposal for a comprehensive theory in terms of bundles of topological spaces is in \cite{MaySigurdsson} and a systematic formulation in $\infty$-category theory and for the case of multiplicative generalized cohomology theories is in \cite{AndoBlumbergGepner}.
 The formulation above refines this, unstably, to geometric cohomology theories/(nonabelian) sheaf hypercohomology, hence from bundles of classifying spaces to $\infty$-bundles of moduli $\infty$-stacks.